Assessment of Student Learning

 - Undergraduate programs are required to have student learning outcomes, an assessment plan, a curriculum map, direct and indirect measures, and use of assessment.
 ATL supports programs wanting to develop or revise these elements, see Key Assessment Elements at WSU.

 - Other tools designed to help WSU programs include the Wheel of Assessment Roles and Flowchart of Reporting.
+For good practices in program assessment see our list of Best Practices and other Assessment Resources.

 - Degree programs, including professionally accredited programs, report annually on assessment.
 See annual WSU-wide program assessment summaries.